fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-and a starter for its tests
+and a base for its tests

 ```js
 import deepFreeze from 'deep-freeze'